PhilHarps/music/README.md

 > Discuss the database relations to be implemented.

+A 'User' is connected to each `listing` via `user_id`.
+A `User` can have many listings.
+A `User` can be a school-buyer (`is_school? = true`) or a seller (`is_school? = false`).
+Both types use the same `user` model.

+If implemented correctly, because each listing is unique (only one violin of that kind), a `listing` has a one-to-one relationship with an `order` as each listing is unique and only one `user` can make a purchase of the same `listing` at any point in time.
+Each `order` will have foreigns keys of `user_id` and `listing_id`. `Order` is almost like a joining table.
+IN a normal ecommerce scenario like Etsy where you can buy more than one of each of listing, the relationship between listing and order would be many to many.

+For details please see below.

 > Describe your project’s models in terms of the relationships (active record associations) they have with each other.

+A `User` can have many `listing` records (i.e. a person can list many instruments for sale).
+However, each `listing` can only have one `user` (i.e. each instrument listed belongs to only one seller, not two).
+They are connected by the foreign key `user_id`.

+A `User` can have one avatar through the Active Storage tables.

+A `Listing` can have one image through the Active Storage tables.

+There is currently no `order` model on the project.

 <img src="https://github.com/rachelwong/music/blob/master/readme_assets/model_schema.png" width="700" />